CaptainCrouton89/AlariaWiki/Erasnus.md

 **Primary Imports**: Everything

-- They are members of the [Penola Trade Alliance](Penola Trade Alliance).
+- They are members of the [Aldriktch Trade Alliance](Aldriktch Trade Alliance).
 - [Erasnus](Erasnus) is home to the best over-land merchants in [Alaria](Alaria).
 Their ability to haggle is unparalleled, and their eye for a good deal is uncanny.
 - Lending, business, entreprenuership, and traveling merchant are all extremely common professions in [Erasnus](Erasnus).